CeciliaWoi/CeciliaWoi/README.md

 ### Hi there 👋, I'm Cecilia Woitasen 🙋‍♀️

 - 🔭 I’m currently working on an app for buy and see courses about Technology [Academic Experience]
-- 🌱 I’m currently learning MongoDB and Passport.
+- 🌱 I’m currently learning MongoDB and Mongoose.
 - 🤔 I’m looking for help with my job hunting.
 - 💬 Ask me about my interests and i´ll tell you what i´m up to
 - 📫 How to reach me: cecilia@woitasen.com.ar